bluehenry/Selenium.WebAutomationTests/README.md

 # Automation Test Framework Features
  - Decouple Selenium test framework from business logical and test case.
- - Provide a out-of-the-box automation test capability.
+ - Provide an out-of-the-box automation test capability.
 So that testers can build up a test project for a new web application very quickly.
  - With ASP.NET/ASP.NET Core Data Access enable back end verification.
 In most of cases verifying test result from database is more effective and efficient.
 You can choose Entity Framework, Database Management Systems or any other options to access database.
  - Use SpecFlow to create features and scenarios.